A Saint Who Levels Up Through Necromancy

 “If there’s no Constellation to back me, I’ll just make one myself.”

-He muttered it while fiddling with the Broken Pocket Watch of Kronos, the only trace of the parents whose faces he didn’t even know, and the artifact that had wrought his miracle.
+He muttered it while turning the Broken Pocket Watch of Kronos over in his fingers: the one trace left of the parents whose faces he’d never even known, and the artifact that had worked his miracle.

-The birthplace of the Minoan civilization, and one of Europe’s foremost tourist destinations.
+The island of Crete, birthplace of the Minoan civilization and one of Europe’s foremost tourist destinations.

 Anyway, direct flights are filthy expensive.

-The plane Yujin took was a direct flight, so the airfare ran four times higher.
+The plane Yujin took ran direct, which made the airfare four times steeper.

 [KM Bank — 2,590,160]